lijikun/orca-linux-deployment/README.md

         source /opt/orca-6.0.0/orcainit6

-5. Test provided sample ORCA jobs.
+5. Test with provided sample ORCA jobs or your own parallelized jobs.
 Make sure it works with openmpi parallelism.

         cd test
+        orca test2-1proc.orca
+        orca_ser test1-1proc.orca test2-2procs.orca
-        orca test1-1proc.orca test2-2procs.orca
+        orca_par test1-1proc.orca test2-2procs.orca

-6. Now you are ready to go.
+7. Now you are ready to go.
 Just remember to source `orcainit[4|5|6]` again each time you start a new shell.

-Note that, like the example above, you can give it multiple input files.
-They will be run sequentially.
+8. Note that I made two helper functions `orca_ser` and `orca_par` to run multiple jobs in series or in parallel:

-        orca [your job file 1] [your job file 2] ...
+        orca_ser [your job file 1] [your job file 2] [your job file 3]  # Will be run one after another. orca_par [your job file 1] [your job file 2] [your job file 3]  # Will be run simultaneously.

+   Also, if you do run orca jobs with these functions, old log files will be automatically backed up.

 **Bonus:** `janpa_orca` is a helper script to use [JANPA](http://janpa.sourceforge.net/) with ORCA.
 Put it in the same folder as your JANPA .jar files, and edit it to point to the correct paths for JANPA and ORCA.
 Source this script, and you can just run `janpa_orca myOrcaJobName.orca` (provided the ORCA job has already been completed) to automate the JANPA analysis.